xMattC/mt5-strategy-factory/docs/Trendfollowing -  system concept.md

   No trades are taken unless every condition is satisfied.
 This removes emotional influence and creates consistent execution.

 - **One Trade per Pair Rule:**
   To limit exposure and avoid correlation risk, only one open position is allowed per currency pair at any time.
+  (i.e, trading USD/GBP and USD/EUR at same time would not be allowed)

 - **Consistent Risk Management:**
   All trades adhere to a fixed risk-per-trade model (usually 1%).
 Risk does not increase based on “confidence” in a setup.